By James Patrick Jordan (National Co-Coordinator)

 Closely related to the issue of homelessness, we find that 55% of complaints about housing discrimination regard people with disabilities.
 One of the reasons cited for this is that “many apartments – even newly constructed ones – do not meet accessibility requirements and landlords have been known to refuse reasonable accommodations or modifications[…]”

 Common crimes, hate crimes and the three categories of human rights violations

-Violations of human rights fall into three categories, and all such violations are, by definition, ultimately attributable to the State, the institution that is responsible for protecting the human rights of a nation’s population, and the institution that can systemically impede those rights.
-The three ways in which the State violates human rights are: 1) directly, through the active commission of human rights violations; 2) indirectly, by the encouragement of proxy actors, such as paramilitaries, para-police, or hate groups who in some way perceive a green light to commit violations from those in positions of political power, or who include State actors in their membership, or who in some way collaborate with State officials; and, 3) via neglect and the failure to protect human rights.
-We can discern all these aspects regarding people with disabilities, but nowhere are these so brutally apparent as in the areas of crime, punishment, and the criminal justice system.
+Violations of human rights fall into three categories, and all such violations are, by definition, ultimately attributable to the state, the institution that is responsible for protecting the human rights of a nation’s population, and the institution that can systemically impede those rights.
+The three ways in which the State violates human rights are: 1) directly, through the active commission of human rights violations; 2) indirectly, by the encouragement of proxy actors, such as paramilitaries, para-police or hate groups who in some way perceive a green light to commit violations from those in positions of political power, or include state actors in their membership, or some way collaborate with State officials; and, 3) via neglect and the failure to protect human rights.
+We can discern all these aspects regarding people with disabilities, but nowhere are these so brutally apparent as in the areas of crime, punishment and the criminal justice system.
 When we look at the entire spectrum of criminal justice, we find that in virtually every possible way, people with disabilities are marked for violence and punishment.